Vexatious-777/IT-HomeLab-and-Portfolio/README.md

 - Scripting & automation
 - Customer service–oriented IT problem solving

-As well as showcase my desire for continued learning and drive.
+As well as showcasing my desire for continued learning and drive to succeed.
-I would also like to state here my intent to pursue Cloud Engineering roles as I hopefully progress throughout my career.
+I would also like to state my intent to pursue Cloud Engineering roles as I hopefully progress throughout my career.

 ---